woman wearing safety glasses and a hard hat at an industrial site

 Education, Training and Skills

-Each certification level may be completed in a modular format or through a formal apprenticeship.
-The modular format requires more in-school training than the apprenticeship format for all levels of certification.
-Each level takes one year to complete and requires a mix of documented training and work experience.
+Certification may be completed either in a modular format or through a formal apprenticeship.
+The modular format involves more in-school training than the apprenticeship format and takes about two years to complete.
+The apprenticeship path is a three-year program and involves a mix of training and work experience.

 For those who trained outside of Canada and never received certification from any Canadian jurisdiction, a full assessment is likely needed.
 Most occupational regulators have a process for assessment and recognize internationally trained applicants.